Harmon and his wife, Pam Dawber, have two sons: Sean Harmon (born on 25 April 1988) and Ty Harmon (born on 25 June 1992).

-His Airstream trailer can be seen in the flashbacks in "Hiatus: Parts 1 and 2".
-In season 2 episode "Black Water", his trailer and his 1984 Porsche can be seen in the back lot of the TV studio as Gibbs and DiNozzo arrive to interview Celina Lockhart.
+His Airstream trailer can be seen in NCIS (2003) flashback scenes in "Hiatus: Parts 1 and 2."
+In the season 2 episode "Black Water," his trailer and his 1984 Porsche can be seen in the back lot of the TV studio as Gibbs and DiNozzo arrive to interview Celina Lockhart.

 Mark received the nickname 'Quarterback' because his dad was an announcer for the football games that Mark played in when he was younger.
 His dad did not want to call Mark by name, so instead he called him Quarterback.